lammps/lammps/doc/src/create_atoms.rst

 """""""""""

-This command creates atoms (or molecules) within the simulation box, either on a lattice, or at a single specified location, or randomly, or on a surface defined by a triangulated mesh.
-It is an alternative to reading in atom coordinates explicitly via a :doc:`read_data
+This command creates atoms (or molecules) within the simulation box, either on a lattice, or at random points, or on a surface defined by a triangulated mesh.
+Or it creates a single atom (or molecule) at a specified point.
+It is an alternative to reading in atom coordinates explicitly via a :doc:`read_data <read_data>` or :doc:`read_restart
-<read_data>` or :doc:`read_restart <read_restart>` command.
-A
+<read_restart>` command.

-simulation box must already exist, which is typically created via the :doc:`create_box <create_box>` command.
-Before using this command, a lattice must typically also be defined using the :doc:`lattice
+To use this command a simulation box must already exist, which is typically created via the :doc:`create_box <create_box>` command.
-<lattice>` command, unless you specify the *single* style with units =
+Before using this command, a lattice must typically also be defined using the :doc:`lattice <lattice>` command, unless you specify the *single* or *mesh* style with units = box or the *random* style.
+To create atoms on a lattice for general triclinic boxes, see the disucssion below.
-box or the *random* style.

 For the remainder of this doc page, a created atom or molecule is referred to as a "particle".

 If created particles are individual atoms, they are assigned the specified atom *type*, though this can be altered via the *basis*